eduNEXT/openedx-k6-loadtesting/README.md

 dashboard.
 You can access it by opening the URL shown in the terminal after running the tests.

+For compatiblity with pre-redwood Open edX releases there is a profile file `palm.json` which can be used as a base for your custom profile.

 ### Basic browser test